 b) Sexual Harassment of Women at workplace

-Your Company has adopted a Policy under the provisions of the Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013 and the Rules framedthereunder.
-There was no complaint about sexual harassment during the year under review.
+Your Company has adopted a Policy under the provisions of the Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013.
+There was nocomplaint about sexual harassment during the year under review.

 There are no material changes and commitments affecting the financial position of theCompany which have occurred between the end of the financial year under review and thedate of this report.

 Your Company has been able to perform better with the continuous improvement in allfunctions and areas which coupled with an efficient utilization of the Company's resourcesled to sustainable and profitable growth of the Organization.
 Your Directors express theirdeep sense of appreciation and extend their sincere thanks to every executive employeeand associates for their dedicated and sustained contribution and they look forward thecontinuance of the same in future.

 Your Directors wish to place on record their appreciation for the continuousassistance support and co-operation received from all the stakeholders viz. financialinstitutions banks governments authorities shareholders clients suppliers customersand associates.

 | ||For and on behalf of the Board of Directors |